Deadheading Herbaceous Ornamentals and Roses

 Deadheading is the removal of spent flowers.
-For many annuals, perennials, and roses, it is an important gardening chore.
+For some annuals, perennials, and roses, it is an important gardening chore.
 Deadheading improves the appearance of many plants, encourages the formation of additional blooms, and prevents the development of unwanted fruits or seed pods.

 Perennials